alco/ExReminder/README.md

 ## The Event Module ##

 We'll start with the `Event` module.
-When a client asks the server to create an event, the server spawns a new process from the `Event` module and then it waits the specified amount of time before it calls back to the server which then forwards the event's metadata back to the client.
+When a client asks the server to create an event, the server spawns a new Event process and then the event process waits for the specified amount of time before it calls back to the server which then forwards the event's name back to the client.

-Let's first get a bird's-eye view at the code structure we're going to build.

 ```elixir
 defmodule Event do